IgorTodorovskiIBM/blog/_posts/2025-07-04-speed-up-with-ccache.md

 * `real    8m43.963s` (approximately **524 seconds**)
 * The zopen build framework, which times the core build phase separately from configure and install, reported: `VERBOSE: build completed in 237 seconds.`

-This nearly 9-minute wall-clock time, and more specifically the 237-second build phase, became my baseline—the performance I aimed to beat.
+This nearly 9-minute full-build time, and more specifically the 237-second build phase, became my baseline.

 **2. The `ccache` Test (Cold Cache)**

 Next, I removed the build artifacts to simulate a clean workspace and ran the build again, this time adding the `--ccache` flag.
 Before this step, it's important to have the necessary tools.

 This experiment requires `ccache`, which you can install via `zopen install ccache`.
 You also need a supported compiler.
 I used the `clang` compiler provided by **IBM Open XL C/C++**.

 ```bash
 rm -rf bash-* # remove the bash source/build directory
 time zopen build -vv --ccache
 ```

 **Cold `ccache` Build Time:**
 * `real    9m16.050s` (approximately **556 seconds**)
 * The zopen build framework, which times the core build phase separately from configure and install, reported: `VERBOSE: build completed in 251 seconds.`

 As my results show, the very first build with `ccache` was slightly *slower* than the baseline.
 This is expected!
 It's the one-time cost of `ccache` hashing every single file and populating its cache for the first time.
 The real magic comes next.

-**3. The `ccache` Test (Warm Cache - THE PAYOFF)**
+**3. The `ccache` Test (Warm Cache):**

-This is the most crucial test.
+This is the key test.
 It simulates all subsequent builds in a CI pipeline or a developer's clean rebuild after the cache has been populated.
 I again removed the build artifacts and re-ran the exact same command.
 ```bash
 rm -rf bash-* # remove the bash source/build directory
 echo "Starting 'zopen build --ccache' on a warm cache..."